JHU-PL-Lab/www-fpse/lecture/specification-test.md

   - For example testing your `keywordcount.exe` on a certain fixed directory tree.
 * **Random testing** of which there are many types: fuzz testing / monkey testing / property-based testing / quickcheck:
   - all test on data generated **randomly** from some distribution
-  - "quickcheck"ing is running unit tests on randomly generated data (random lists of ints, etc)
+  - "quickcheck"ing aka property-based testing is running **unit** tests on randomly generated data (random lists of ints, etc)
-  - "fuzz testing" is running acceptance tests with random input strings supplied.
+  - "fuzz testing" is running **acceptance** tests with random input strings supplied.

 ### Testing and coverage